ShivKushwah/PSec/README.md

 Follow [this](docs/RepoInstallation.md) if building this project on a pre-existing Intel SGX installation.

 In order to run sample programs, follow [this](docs/Running.md).

+TODO:
+* Go over OTP example and explanation in README
+* Sync with Learn&Verify repo
+* Include examples where information flow fails